gabrielnavas/exercism.io/go/acronym/README.md

-# Bob
+# Acronym

-Bob is a lackadaisical teenager.
-In conversation, his responses are very limited.

-Bob answers 'Sure.' if you ask him a question, such as "How are you?".

-He answers 'Whoa, chill out!' if you YELL AT HIM (in all capitals).

-He answers 'Calm down, I know what I'm doing!' if you yell a question at him.

-He says 'Fine.
-Be that way!' if you address him without actually saying anything.

-He answers 'Whatever.' to anything else.

-Bob's conversational partner is a purist when it comes to written communication and always follows normal rules regarding sentence punctuation in English.
+Convert a phrase to its acronym.

+Techies love their TLA (Three Letter Acronyms)!

+Help generate some jargon by writing a program that converts a long name like Portable Network Graphics to its acronym (PNG).

 ## Coding the solution

-Look for a stub file having the name bob.go and place your solution code in that file.
+Look for a stub file having the name acronym.go and place your solution code in that file.

 ## Running the tests